DirtyHarryLYL/HAKE-Action-Torch/MODEL.md

 ### Results

 We evaluate the performance of the pretrained model on **PaSta and verb detection** tasks, and report the mAP results on each task.
 We also report the results when "no_interaction" is not included to show the detection performance only when specific interaction occurs.

+More explorations about more advanced models, better utilization of data, transfer learning, leveraging HAKE-A2v on other tasks, etc. are welcome!
+Please feel free to contact us or pull a request.

 |  Task         | w/ no_interaction(mAP) | w/o no_interaction(mAP) |
 |    ----       | ---- | ---- |